pdanpdan/vue-keyboard-trap/docs/guide/index.md

 If the direction is RTL the `ARROW_LEFT` and `ARROW_RIGHT` keys move in reverse (according to document order of the focusable elements) but consistent to the way the elements are ordered on screen.

-## CSS - visual hints for users
+## CSS (visual hints for users)

 The directive does not require any styles, but it might help the users to have visual hints for navigation.

-A default style is provided in `dist/styles/index.sass` (can be imported as `import '@pdapdan/vue-keyboard-trap/styles'`, as `import '@pdapdan/vue-keyboard-trap/dist/styles/index.sass'` (if the bundler does not use the `/styles` export) or included from [https://cdn.jsdelivr.net/gh/pdanpdan/vue-keyboard-trap/dist/styles/index.sass](https://cdn.jsdelivr.net/gh/pdanpdan/vue-keyboard-trap/dist/styles/index.sass)).
+A default style is provided as SASS in `dist/styles/index.sass` (can be imported as `import '@pdapdan/vue-keyboard-trap/styles'`, as `import '@pdapdan/vue-keyboard-trap/dist/styles/index.sass'` (if the bundler does not use the `/styles` export) or included from [https://cdn.jsdelivr.net/gh/pdanpdan/vue-keyboard-trap/dist/styles/index.sass](https://cdn.jsdelivr.net/gh/pdanpdan/vue-keyboard-trap/dist/styles/index.sass)).

+The default style is also provided as CSS in `dist/styles/index.css` (can be imported as `import '@pdapdan/vue-keyboard-trap/dist/styles/index.css'` or included from [https://cdn.jsdelivr.net/gh/pdanpdan/vue-keyboard-trap/dist/styles/index.css](https://cdn.jsdelivr.net/gh/pdanpdan/vue-keyboard-trap/dist/styles/index.css)).

 There are some CSS variables that can be used to customize the aspect of the hints: